San Francisco

 What are the benefits of undertaking an international study tour?

-Dr Crompton said a benefit of heading abroad on a study tour was to encounter another way of thinking.
+Dr Crompton said a benefit of heading abroad on international study tours was to encounter another way of thinking.

 “It’s a completely different mindset in the US,” he said.
 “A past tour speaker said failure was almost frowned upon in Australia, so if you start a business and fail, it really can damage a person’s reputation.